-A. The message indicates that account key generated by AppDynamics controller during the registration may be changed at this point in time.
+The "account key doesn't match with the current account for machine id" message indicates that the account key generated by the AppDynamics Controller during the registration may be now changed.
 This could happen if you migrate the Controller without shutting down the agents.
-Restart the agent to resolve this error.

 Follow these steps to troubleshoot:

 -XX:MaxPermSize=<value>) to a higher value (256m at least) and try again.

 -Dappdynamics.agent.uniqueHostId=<<some unique value per application>>) to both Machine Agent and the App Agent.

 -Dappdynamics.agent.uniqueHostId=a1for n1 and m1. and